ramblehead/demo-foxx-graphql-apollo-ts/README.md

 It is assumed that node, npm, npx and zip are already installed.
 Current building scripts are implemented with bash and only tested on Linux with node 10.9.0 and npm/npx 6.2.0

-To build a zip package which could be installed as ArangoDB service, run the following commands:
+To build zip package which could be installed as ArangoDB service, run the following commands:

 ``` shell
 # Get the source tree